manticoresoftware/manticoresearch/docs/installation.rst

 Installing Manticore on Windows
 -------------------------------

-Windows version doesn't require external dependencies as they are static linked in the binaries.
 To install on Windows, you need to download the zip package and unpack it first.

 ::